eWaterCycle/ewatercycle/docs/system_setup.rst

 Install container engine
 ------------------------

-In ewatercycle package the hydrological models are run in containers with engines like `Singularity <https://singularity.lbl.gov/>`__ or `Docker <https://www.docker.com/>`__.
+In eWaterCycle package, the hydrological models are run in containers with engines like `Singularity <https://singularity.lbl.gov/>`__ or `Docker <https://www.docker.com/>`__.
 At least Singularity or Docker should be installed.